 Schema markup can also be used to provide information about your business, such as your business name, address, and phone number.
 But most importantly, as an eCommerce site, you need schema because it will pull your aggregate review rating through from your page and show it in the SERPs (see below).

 Adding schema markup to your website can also help you rank higher in search results and get more traffic to your website as it's giving the crawlers direct information about your content in a format it lives on.

-12. Utilise Social Media
+15. Utilise Social Media to drive engagement

 Social media is a great way to promote your website and content.
 When you share your content on social media, you're providing a link back to your website.
 This helps you get more traffic to your website and can also assist you in ranking higher in search results as it shows Google that you're a brand (which is what they want to see).